 Check your progress with the kana variants.

-Session 4: one more text to consolidate further and think about how to transcribe
+One more text to consolidate further and think about how to transcribe

 For our third text, we will be reading a passage from book illustrated by Nishikawa Sukenobu 西川祐信 entitled Saimyōji-dono kyōkun hyakushu 最明寺殿教訓百首, possibly better known as Shimizu no ike 清水の池.
 On the one hand we will consolidate and expand knowledge on hentaigana but we will also be exposed to more cursive kanji.
 I will also use this session to talk you through the rules for making a diplomatic transcription.
 We will be reading the passage on vol. 3, 10r.